ShujiaHuang/liusylab.org/content/home/research.md

 active: true   # Activate this widget? true/false
 weight: 2      # Order that this section appears on the page.

-title: "Our research questions and area"
+title: "We conduct research in three major areas"

 design:
   # Choose a view for the listings: